-1) Baseband unit (BBU) pool hosted in a cloud data center; 2) Radio remote heads (RRHs) geographically distributed over the coverage area; 3) High-bandwidth low-latency fronthaul links that connect the RRHs to the BBU pool.
+The fifth-generation (5G) wireless system is excepted to offer a 1000x increase in capacity before 2020 to meet the ever-growing capacity demand in mobile wireless systems [1].
+Cloud radio access network (C-RAN) is an emerging network architecture that shows significant promises in achieving this goal [2].
+A typical C-RAN has three main components: 1) Baseband unit (BBU) pool hosted in a cloud data center; 2) Radio remote heads (RRHs) geographically distributed over the coverage area; 3) High-bandwidth low-latency fronthaul links that connect the RRHs to the BBU pool.
 The key feature of C-RAN is that the baseband signal processing in traditional base stations (BSs) are migrated to the BBU pool so that the conventional BSs can be replaced by low-functionality RRHs, which transmit/receive radio frequency signals.
 Due to their simple functionalities, RRHs can be densely deployed to provide ubiquitous service access for a large number of user equipment (UEs) in hot spots such as shopping malls, stadium, etc. Unlike the conventional ultra-dense small cells where co-channel interference (CCI) is a limiting factor [3], under ultra-dense C-RAN architecture, centralized signal processing such as coordinated multi-point (CoMP) technique can be adopted to effectively mitigate the CCI thanks to the powerful computational capability at the BBU pool.
-Ultra-dense C-RANs are usually defined as those networks that there are more RRHs than the UEs [4]-[6], i.e., $\lambda_r > \lambda_u$, where λ_r and λ_u represent the density of RRHs and UEs, respectively.
+Ultra-dense C-RANs are usually defined as those networks that there are more RRHs than the UEs [4]-[6], i.e., $\lambda_r > \lambda_u$ , where $\lambda_r$ and $\lambda_u$ represent the density of RRHs and UEs, respectively.
 However, these works have not provided quantitative values for those densities.
-Ge et. al. [7] showed that the density of RRHs in 5G ultra-dense networks is expected to be up to 40-50 RRHs/km2 to satisfy the seamless coverage requirements.
+In [7], Ge et. al showed that the density of RRHs in 5G ultra-dense networks is expected to be up to 40-50 RRHs/km to satisfy the seamless coverage requirements.